The Art of British Manufacturing | The Humble Button

 I am thrilled to be finally collaborating with @courtneycobuttonmakers who saved the last button factory in the UK & have been reviving the craft of button making.
 I hope my story shares the importance of each manufacturing process in garment manufacturing, to the last button.

-I love that every garment has a story, from fibre, manufacturer and even the button, all these processes has an environmental impact, let it be a sustainable one that also saves a part of the rainforest.
+I love that every garment has a story, from fibre, manufacturer and even the button, all these processes have an environmental impact, let it be a sustainable one that also saves a part of the rainforest.